 If a member conducts themself in such a manner deemed detrimental to advancing the purpose of the organization or is in violation of the OSU Student Code of Conduct, the entire executive committee shall approve the act of member removal.
 If the decision is contested, it shall be brought before the general membership during a regular meeting, and the member’s removal shall require a 2/3 vote.

+ARTICLE IV: QUORUM

+A quorum for the transaction of business at regular meetings shall consist of fifty percent of all membership, in good standing, of the club.

+ARTICLE V: PROGRESS REPORTS

-written/verbal progress report to the Vice President at each regularly scheduled meeting.
+All Executive Committee members must submit a written/verbal progress report to the Vice President at each regularly scheduled meeting.

 ARTICLE VI: ELIGIBILITY FOR TRIPS